pytorch/pytorch.github.io/_posts/2024-12-19-improve-rag-performance.md

 </table>

 The following script is an updated example for the embedding model inference with the previously discussed optimizations included.
-The optimizations are highlighted in **BOLD**.
+The optimizations are highlighted in <span style="color: green;">GREEN</span>.

 <div class="code-block">